 CAL FIRE provides the city with its estimated expenditures for budget purposes, which includes salaries and benefits, other operating costs, debt service calculations, and capital expenditures.
 CAL FIRE only bills the city for the costs incurred in providing the contracted services.
 Both the city and CAL FIRE participate in the CalPERS pension system.
 The city has incurred a significant unfunded actuarial liability (UAL) balance on pension obligations for its employees.
-The city is not responsible for the any CalPERS liability for state employees.; however, the liability can affect the cost of the agreement with CAL FIRE.
+The city is not responsible for any CalPERS liability for state employees.
 Annual payments on this UAL are projected to increase for the foreseeable future and will continue to represent a significant portion of the city's pension costs.